Infirmary General Information

 - Referrals to off campus services, specialists, and facilities.

-- Free taxi service is provided to enrolled students from the Glennon Health Service office to/from Jersey Shore Hospital, Tiadaghton Health Services and the Urgent Care at McElhattan.
+- Free taxi service is provided to enrolled students from the Glennon Health Service office to/from local hospital, labs, local doctor offices, and Urgent care. .
 The students must be evaluated at Glennon Health Services in order to use the taxi service.
 Students must present student ID.

 - Physical examinations are provided by Urgent Care at McElhattan.